ejvaughan/obdii/README.md

 ### Using in your own projects

 1. Clone the repo: `git clone --recursive git@github.com:ejvaughan/cse521.git`
-2. `cd` into the project directory and run `make shared`
+2. `cd` into the project directory and run `make shared`.
+This will produce a dynamic library named `libobdii.so` in the `build/` subdirectory.
-3. This will produce a dynamic library named `libobdii.so` in the `build/` subdirectory.
-Link against this library, and include `OBDII.h` and `OBDIICommunication.h` in your project.
+3. Link against this library, and include `OBDII.h` and `OBDIICommunication.h` in your project.

 ### Python bindings